ajayrawatsap/ABAP_ML_IMG_CLASSIF/README.md

 # ABAP_ML_IMG_CLASSIF
-Calling Machine Learning Image Classification Service using ABAP Since  SAP Leonardo Machine Learning Functional Service are implemented as REST API, the same can be called from ABAP environment too.
+Calling Machine Learning Image Classification Service using ABAP.

+Since  SAP Leonardo Machine Learning Functional Service are implemented as REST API, the same can be called from ABAP environment too.
 This  post will explain the same.

 Before I go into details of the implementation let me explain the use case.